Nihility-Shift/VoidChargeHUD/README.md

 ### 💡 Function

-- Displays the void charge state in the pilot's HUD
+- Displays the void charge state while in the pilot's seat.

 ### 🎮 Client Usage